samueltang-x/bes/README.md

         path: the URI path of request (the slash '/' will be replaced with '-' as actual filename) body.imsi: the value of attribute imsi in body, (request.json).
-Multiple and nested attributes could be used. args.eid: the value of argment eid in query string.
+Multiple and nested attributes could be used. args.eid: the value of argument eid in query string.
 Multiple argments could be used.

         for example, with config
 	        [factory/product]
 	        response.file.filter = path, args.id, body.category
-	    request GET /factory/product?id=123 -H 'content:type: application/json' -d '{"category":"IT"}' will try get response with content from file data/factory-product_123.json.
+	    request GET /factory/product?id=123 -H 'content:type: application/json' -d '{"category":"IT"}' will try get response with content from file data/factory-product_123_IT.json.

 ## setup development environment